Sociocultural anthropology: 1920–1960

-'Social' and 'cultural' anthropology was developed in the 1920s.
-It was associated with the social sciences and linguistics rather than the human biology and archaeology studied in anthropology.
+'Social' and 'cultural' anthropology were developed in the 1920s.
+They were associated with the social sciences and linguistics rather than the human biology and archaeology studied in anthropology.
 Specialists in the respective fields of social and cultural anthropology were elemental in the foundations of the later developed synergy.
-Radcliffe-Brown and Bronisław Malinowski marked the point of differentiation between social and cultural anthropology in 1930, evident in texts from this period.
-In the 1930s and 40s, an influx of monographs and comparative studies of 'tribal societies' emerged.
+Alfred Radcliffe-Brown and Bronisław Malinowski marked the point of differentiation between social and cultural anthropology in 1930, evident in texts from this period.

+In the 1930s and '40s, an influx of monographs and comparative studies of 'tribal societies' emerged.
 Meyer Fortes and E. E. Evans-Pritchard described and classified African societies in African Political Systems (1940).
-Their comparative anthology aimed to provide a basis for sociological knowledge by classifying kin-based bans instead of relying on empirical observation.
+Their comparative anthology aimed to provide a basis for sociological knowledge by classifying kin-based bands instead of relying on empirical observation.

-Claude Lévi-Strauss, used structuralism as a way to analyse cultural systems in terms of their structural relations, including that of kinship.
+Claude Lévi-Strauss used structuralism as a way to analyse cultural systems in terms of their structural relations, including that of kinship.
 In 1949, he attempted to classify marriage systems from diverse locations.
-Structuralism was applied to anthropology by Lévi-Strauss to reaffirms the coexistence between the individual and society and categorise information about cultural systems by the formal relationships among their elements.
-Structuralism remains a central concept involved in the study of sociocultural anthropology.
+He applied structuralism to anthropology to reaffirm the coexistence between the individual and society and to categorise information about cultural systems by the formal relationships among their elements.
+Structuralism remains a central concept in the study of sociocultural anthropology.

 1960–2000

 Before World War II, social and cultural anthropology were separate entities in the field.
 The war called upon anthropologists from all countries to assist in the war effort.
-Anthropologists were extensively involved in resettlements in Europe and consulting issues of racial status in occupied areas.
-Ethical issues surrounding the allies involvement were topical among anthropologists and institutional development and practiced methodologies were altered by programs in 'developing countries'.
-As developing countries grew independence, they grew a dislike for an apparent imperialistic nature of anthropological studies, declining work in the field.
-After the war, anthropologists collaborated ideas and methodologies to form the collective 'sociocultural anthropology'.
-Topical interests included that of religion, kingship, acculturation, function, and community studies.
+Anthropologists were extensively involved in resettlement in Europe and in consulting issues of racial status in occupied areas.
+Ethical issues surrounding the Allies' involvement were topical among anthropologists, and institutional development and practiced methodologies were altered by programs in 'developing countries'.
+As developing countries grew independently, they grew a dislike for the apparent imperialistic nature of anthropological studies, which led to decline in the field in some countries.
+After the war, anthropologists combined ideas and methodologies to form the collective 'sociocultural anthropology'.
+Topical interests included religion, kinship, acculturation, function, and community studies.

-During the 1970s, public spending was increased in most industrialised counties which expanded social rights, produced dramatic rises in wealth, living standards and overall equity.
-This neoliberal globalisation movement followed through until the 1990s.
-Increased spending assisted to provide academic opportunity in anthropology during 1974–1990.
-After this period, a steady decline in anthropology opportunity is the continued trend.
-The drastic growth of students in Ph.D. and M.A. programs, decline in university funding, downward shift in birth rates and decreased government funding are contributors to anthropology's current state.
+During the 1970s, public spending was increased in most industrialised countries, which expanded social rights and also produced dramatic rises in wealth, living standards, and overall equity.
+This trend followed through until the 1990s.
+Although increased spending assisted in providing academic opportunity in anthropology during 1974–1990, after this period a steady decline in anthropology opportunity has been the continued trend.
+The drastic growth of students in Ph.D. and M.A. programmes, decrease of university and government funding, and downward shift in birth rates are contributors to anthropology's current state.

 2000–present

-Traditional methodologies used to study sociocultural anthropology have changed with the shift in culture in modernised society.
-Individuals undergo daily routines differing to that of previous decades.
-Individuals participate in minority groups within which only certain aspects relate to the broader national culture.
+Traditional methodologies used in the study of sociocultural anthropology have changed, due to cultural shift.
+In today's society, individuals undergo daily routines that differ from those of previous decades, participating in minority groups within which only certain aspects relate to the broader national culture.
 Anthropologists are unable to receive a holistic ethnography, as individuals return to the private sphere after interacting within their minority groups.
-Impacts of globalisation, neoliberalism, and capitalism have contributed to the decline in anthropology field work.
+Impacts of globalisation, neoliberalism, and capitalism have contributed to the decline in anthropological field work.